UNITE TO PREVENT

-Dr. Smith is the founder, president and chairman of the board of the Cura Foundation and Stem for Life.
-She is also vice president and director of the Science and Faith (STOQ) Foundation.
-Dr. Smith is active in many other nonprofit organizations, including OPA Health, previously Unite to Prevent Cancer (UTPC) Foundation, NFL Alumni Association’s Regenerative Medicine and Cell Therapy initiative and the Alliance for Cell Therapy Now.
-She also serves as board member of Sanford Health and on the board of overseers of the New York University Langone Medical Center in New York.
-Previously, Dr. Smith served on the board of trustees of the New York University Langone Medical Center, acted as chairman of the board of directors of the New York University Hospital for Joint Diseases and was a member of the board the Alliance for Regenerative Medicine (ARM) Foundation and Sanford Health’s International Board.
+Dr. Smith is the founder, president and chairman of the board of the Cura Foundation and Stem for Life since 2007.
+She is also vice president and director of the Science and Faith (STOQ) Foundation at the Vatican.
+Dr. Smith is a member of the executive board of trustees of Sanford Health, the board of overseers of the New York University Langone Medical Center in New York, and a board member of the Alliance for Cell Therapy Now and OPA Health and is active in the NFL Alumni Association’s Regenerative Medicine and Cell Therapy initiative.
+Dr. Smith previously served on the Sanford Health’s International Board, the board of trustees of the New York University Langone Medical Center, was chairman of the board of directors of the New York University Hospital for Joint Diseases and served on the board of the Alliance for Regenerative Medicine (ARM) Foundation.

 Dr. Smith co-authored “Cells Are the New Cure” (2017) and “The Healing Cell: How the Greatest Revolution in Medical History Is Changing Your Life” (2013).
+She was appointed as clinical associate professor, Department of Medicine at the Rutgers New Jersey Medical School in 2017.
 She has also been widely recognized for her leadership in health care and as a female entrepreneur.
 Most recently, Dr. Smith received the Regenerative Medicine Foundation (RMF) 2019 Stem Cell and Regenerative Medicine Action Award for International Diplomacy in 2019 and the 2018 HEALinc Future Health Humanitarian Award, the Business Intelligence Group’s Woman of the Year Award in 2018 and the 2018 Gold Stevie® Award for Woman of the Year – Government or Non-Profit.
-In April 2016, Pope Francis awarded Dr. Smith the title of Dame Commander with Star Pontifical Equestrian Order of Saint Sylvester Pope and Martyr.
+In April 2016, Pope Francis conferred Dr. Smith as Dame Commander with Star of The Pontifical Equestrian Order of Saint Sylvester Pope and Martyr.
 In May 2017, she was awarded the Lifetime Achievement in Healthcare and Science Award by The National Museum of Catholic Art and Library.

 Mr. Steven Martin is the Managing Member and a founder of Aspire Capital Fund, LLC a Chicago-based investment fund started in 2010 which has invested over $250 million in small emerging growth companies.
 Aspire Capital is focused on investing in life science companies and promoting early stage clinical development of cellular therapies and regenerative medicine.
 Mr. Martin has thirty years of legal and financing experience and has funded or committed to fund over $1.5 billion in investments.
 During his career, Mr. Martin has invested in hundreds of development-stage companies and many emerging cell therapy companies catalyzing their growth.